wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>soham:</em>**&ensp;‘I Am He’.

-**<em>sutratma:</em>**&ensp;the connecting link between all beïngs.
-The string-like supporter of the manifested worlds, hence the pure consciousness which is the substratum of all beïngs. *Maharaj* uses the word for the accumulated *karma* from life to life.
+**<em>sutratma:</em>**&ensp;the connecting link between all beings.
+The string-like supporter of the manifested worlds, hence the pure consciousness which is the substratum of all beings. *Maharaj* uses the word for the accumulated *karma* from life to life.

 **<em>svarga:</em>**&ensp;the celestial regions.